 He’s not going to do it all for you.
-You are going to have to do hard stuff.
+You are going to have to do the hard stuff.

-And mothering is OBEDIENCE.
+Indeed, mothering is OBEDIENCE.

 And they all ate and were satisfied.
 And what was left over was picked up, twelve baskets of broken pieces.
 (17)